Get the latest from the Gantt & subscribe to our mailing list.

 Painter's Refuge: A Way of Life - A Solo Exhibition of Recent Work by Reginald Sylvester II

 About This Exhibition

 Reginald Sylvester II's paintings are manifestations of grace.
 The emergent young artist's influences range from the Bible, Abstract Expressionism, contemporary design, and the readymade.
-For his first solo museum exhibition, Sylvester reflects on the charged history of the materials he uses in the creation of his work.
+For his first American solo museum exhibition, Sylvester reflects on the charged history of the materials he uses in the creation of his work.
 Military tent shells – functional, utilitarian objects – serve as the substrate for a transcendent new body of abstract paintings that allude to shelter, protection, and refuge.
 The son of a U.S. veteran, Sylvester's use of military tents also connects with the familial.

 To expand upon the already deep visual language of his oeuvre, Sylvester also introduces a magnificent new series of ceremonious, Offering paintings.
 Sumptuously red, with exposed stretcher bars, these large-scale works are made with rubber, a ubiquitous industrial material whose fraught history inspired Sylvester's introduction of the substance into his art.
 In the 19th Century, rubber was forcibly harvested in the Congo under great human suffering and atrocities.
 In Sylvester's hands, rubber becomes a medium for deeply contemplative, nearly monochromatic paintings that vibrate with spiritual intensity.

 About The Artist